 - 1. In the Package IP window, select the Identification pane in the left side panel, and fill in the right side with the following information:

 - Vendor: my_company

 - Library: user

 - Name: my_simple_uart

 - Version: 1.0

 - Display name: My Simple UART

 - Description: My simple example UART interface

-- Vendor display name: My Company
+- Vendor display name: <My Company>

 - Company url: <company_URL>

-- 2. For the Categories option, select the Add button to open the Choose IP Categories dialog box, as shown in Figure 13.
+- 2. For the Categories option, select the Add button to open the Choose IP Categories dialog box, as shown in the following figure.